NHS-Transformation-Unit/NCDR_Reference/README.md

 ### `src`
 All the code is stored within src.
 This is subdivided into two sections:

+1. `config`: This folder holds the `theme.css` script for the html output.
-1. `r_scripts`: This folder contains the R scripts required to produce the handy html output showing how to join to relevant reference datasets.
+2. `r_scripts`: This folder contains the R scripts required to produce the handy html output showing how to join to relevant reference datasets.
-2. `sql_scripts`: This folder contains the SQL scripts showing how to extract the data for each of the datasets on NCDR and the necessary joins to the reference data.
+3. `sql_scripts`: This folder contains the SQL scripts showing how to extract the data for each of the datasets on NCDR and the necessary joins to the reference data.

 ## Contributors